idaholab/moose/framework/doc/content/source/auxkernels/VectorFunctionAux.md

 !syntax description /AuxKernels/VectorFunctionAux

+The `VectorFunctionAux` helps turn a vector field defined by a function into a vector variable.
+It is generally helpful when the spatial and temporal dependence of a field is known ahead of time, and the kernels and other objects needing that field expect a vector variable rather than a function.

-## Example
+## Example syntax

-The `VectorFunctionAux` object may be used to populate a vector auxiliary variable for use with objects designed to be coupled to vector variables or for computing vector valued values such as velocity for post processing purposes.

-The following partial input file shows an example of populating a vector auxiliary variable using a parsed function.
+In this example, the `VectorFunctionAux` is used to set the vector variable `vec` to the values computed by the aptly named `ParsedVectorFunction` `function`.

-!listing vector_function_aux.i block=AuxVariables Functions AuxKernels
+!listing test/tests/auxkernels/vector_function_aux/vector_function_aux.i block=Functions AuxKernels

 !syntax parameters /AuxKernels/VectorFunctionAux

 !syntax inputs /AuxKernels/VectorFunctionAux

 !syntax children /AuxKernels/VectorFunctionAux

-!bibtex bibliography